-During COVID-19 restrictions, you will need to continue to care for your horses while maintaining social distancing and minimising travel.
-It is also vital that you make plans to ensure that your horses are well-looked after if you need to self-isolate, become ill, are admitted to hospital or must quarantine/isolate in a facility away from your home.
+It is vital that you make plans to ensure that your horse is well-looked after if you need to self-isolate, become ill, or are admitted to hospital due to COVID-19.

 Many people are responsible for horses who are not located at their place of residence and are not part of their employment, for example horses who are agisted.
 Horse owners also still need to access veterinary services or take their horse to a veterinary clinic for treatment.
-These situations can cause confusion and concern due to the current travel restrictions.
-Current advice about leaving your home to care for animals during the pandemic is available here.
+These situations can cause confusion and concern if you are unable to travel.

-Whatever restrictions are in place, you have a legal obligation to ensure that any animals under your care are provided with proper and sufficient food, water, shelter and veterinary treatment when necessary.
+Whatever the case may be, you have a legal obligation to ensure that any animals under your care are provided with proper and sufficient food, water, shelter and veterinary treatment when necessary.
 It is an offence under the law to abandon an animal under your care.

 If you normally care for horses not located at your place of residence but are unable to, then you must organise alternative arrangements for their care.

-There is no evidence that domestic animals (horses, pets or farm animals) or Australian wildlife play a role in the spread of the human novel coronavirus disease COVID-19.
+There is no evidence that domestic animals (horses, companion animals, or farm animals) or Australian wildlife play a role in the spread of COVID-19.

 - If you are (supplementary) feeding your horses, make sure you have several weeks’ supply available.